stefanotorresi/fig-talk/slides/intro.md

 - Software Engineer @ Facile.it

-- 15 years in PHP / Python / JavaScript
+- 15 years in the software industry

+- Polyglot programmer and DevOps enthusiast

 ---